Fractured Magic: Chapter Fifteen

 “Here,” another voice called from across the aisle.

 “Maebhe, why did you come here?
 How did you come here?”
-Kieran asked.
+Kieran whispered.
 “This is reckless, even for you.”

-“Shut up, Kieran.
-You can scold me later,” Maebhe said just as Roman got the cell door open.
+“Scold me later,” Maebhe said as Roman got the cell door open.
 He unlocked Ide’s even faster, now used to the arrangement of the pins, and soon Maebhe was hugging them both at once.
 They were grimy and dirty, Ide’s dress torn and Kieran’s jaw bruised, but they were alive.

 “A jailbreak in Unity’s prison?” asked a deep, unfamiliar voice.
 “What loyal friends you have.”

 Maebhe jumped, half-drawing Ivey’s gun, but when she turned, they were still alone in the hallway.
-Belatedly, she realized the voice came from the cell beside Kieran’s.
+Looking around, she realized the voice came from the hulking figure crouched in the corner of the cell beside Kieran’s.

 “Drys was here when we were brought in,” Kieran explained.
 “There were others, too, but they...I don’t know what happened to them.
 We’re the only ones left.”

-Roman pushed the door open, but the hulking, shadowy figure crouched in the corner made no move to rise, so Roman slipped into the cell and crouched beside him, using his tools again to unlock the manacles around the stranger’s wrists.
+Roman pushed the door open, but when the figure made no move to rise, he Roman slipped into the cell and crouched beside them, using his tools again to unlock the manacles around the stranger’s wrists.
 While he worked, Kieran sidled closer to Maebhe.
-“Mae, who is this guy?” he asked in a whisper.
+“Mae, who is this guy?” he asked.
+His whisper was loud in the quiet hall, and Maebhe flicked an ear.
 “Where’d you find him?
 Why’s he so good with thieves’ tools?”

-The lock clicked; the figure finally rose.
-Their silhouette was too large to be human, Maebhe thought.
-Sure enough, when they stretched, a massive pair of wings flared out behind them.
-A faerie.
+Maebhe shushed him.
+In the cell, the lock clicked and the figure rose.
+Maebhe had thought their silhouette too large to be human, and she was right: when Drys stretched, a massive pair of wings unfurled behind them.
+They were a faerie.
 Maebhe tried not to stare.

-“Thank you,” Drys told Roman.
+“Thank you,” they told Roman.
 “I owe you a great debt.”

-Evidently knowing a thing or two about the fae, Roman didn’t argue, just inclined his head in acknowledgement.
-When the faerie stepped forward, into the light, Maebhe gasped.
-They cut an impressive figure, tall and slender, all willowy curves, corded muscle, and silky dark hair, but the gasp was for their injuries — a black eye, cuts along their wrists where the manacles dug in and bruises along their bare shoulders.
+Evidently knowing a thing or two about the fae, Roman didn’t argue, only inclined his head in acknowledgement.
+When the faerie stepped out of the cell, into the light, Maebhe gasped.
+They cut an impressive figure, all willowy curves, corded muscle, and silky dark hair, but the gasp was for their injuries — a black eye, cuts along their wrists where the manacles dug in and bruises along their bare shoulders.
 Worst of all was the state of their wings.
 The feathers looked yellowish, but it was hard to tell their true color behind the filth, dried blood, and matted feathers.

 Drys, standing tall despite their injuries, arched an eyebrow at Maebhe.
 The dark purple bags under their eyes should’ve lessened the look’s intensity, but Maebhe shivered all the same.
-She squared her shoulders and stuck a hand out.
+Squaring her shoulders, she stuck a hand out.
 “Call me Maebhe.
 I’m Kieran’s sister.”

 “Drys Homeborn,” Drys countered, shaking her hand.
 A smile played at the corner of their lips, now.
 “That’s a lovely name, Maybe.”